okeymcokoli/interactive-web-app/README.md

 # interactive-web-app
 how to deploy a web application with its database on local Kubernetes cluster

-how to deploy a web application with its database into a local Kubernetes cluster

 This repository contains a simple step for deploying an interractive web application with MongoDB using docker, minikube, and kubernetes on your localhost with port 3000 exposed.

 ## Table of Contents